 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Wyoming?
+What Are the Supervised Experience Requirements to Become a Counselor in Wyoming?

 Wyoming state laws and statutes require future counselors to accumulate a certain amount of experience before becoming licensed.
 This helps candidates for licensure gain confidence in the field and knowledge that will help them become more successful at their job.
 And that is knowledge and experience that can only be gained through on-the-job learning.
 A minimum of 3,000 hours of supervised clinical training or work experience in the field of professional counseling is required.
 This must take place under the direct supervision of a qualified clinical supervisor.
 Wyoming law (Chapter 11 – Licensed Professional Counselor) requires that all 3,000 of those hours are to be completed after the future counselor obtains the master’s degree.
 Furthermore, 1,200 of those hours should be what is called “direct client contact hours,” meaning that the future counselor is working directly with patients during those hours.
 Finally, 100 of those 3,000 hours should be direct, face-to-face supervision by a qualified clinical counselor.
 This does not include group supervision.

-What are the Examination Requirements for Becoming a Counselor in Wyoming?
+What Are the Examination Requirements to Become a Counselor in Wyoming?

-The Mental Health Professions Licensing Board will accept a passing score from a few different examinations, including:
+The Mental Health Professions Licensing Board will accept a passing score on a few different examinations, including:

-- The National Board for Certified Counselors’ (NBCC) National Counselor Examination (NCE)
+- The National Board of Certified Counselors’ (NBCC) National Counselor Examination (NCE)

 - The National Clinical Mental Health Examination (NCHME)

 - The Certification Examination administered by the Commission on Rehabilitation Counselor Certification (CRCC).